CodeTwo Office 365 Migration

-To learn more on what type of data is supported for migration, see this user's manual.
+To learn more on what type of data is supported for migration, see this user's manual article.

 - Do I have to install the program on a server?

 No, you don't.
-You can install CodeTwo Office 365 Migration on any machine connected to the source organization or on a cloud-hosted virtual machine (like Microsoft Azure Virtual Machine).
+You can install CodeTwo Office 365 Migration on any machine (server or client) connected to the source organization if you plan to migrate from on-premises Exchange server.

-- Does CodeTwo Office 365 Migration impose any size or speed limits?
+- What is the migration speed?
+Does CodeTwo Office 365 Migration impose any size or speed limits?

-However, keep in mind that Office 365 comes with a number of built-in limitations for EWS migrations.
+Keep in mind that Office 365 (Microsoft 365) comes with a number of built-in limitations for EWS migrations.
 The main ones are:

 - Resource health-based throttling – present in cases of service availability issues.

-Other factors that may affect the migration performance:
+Other factors that may affect the migration performance are:

-- Source server throttling policies and limitations.
-Learn how to modify Exchange Server throttling settings.
+- Source and target server throttling policies and limitations.

 - Data type and density (e.g. a mailbox with a smaller number of large items will migrate faster than one with a larger number of small items).